Light skin: Evolution

 History of human pigmentation in Europe (with Asia geographic extension).
-European populations like the Scandinavian Hunter-Gatherers, already had higher levels of light pigmentation variants compared to their ancestors from other parts of Europe, suggesting adaptation to low light conditions thousands of years ago.
+European populations, like the Scandinavian Hunter-Gatherers, already had higher levels of light pigmentation variants compared to their ancestors from other parts of Europe, suggesting adaptation to low light conditions thousands of years ago.
 Some authors have expressed caution regarding the dark skin pigmentation predictions for Upper Paleolithic Europeans.

 It is generally accepted that dark skin evolved as a protection against the effect of UV radiation; eumelanin protects against both folate depletion and direct damage to DNA.
-This accounts for the dark skin pigmentation of Homo sapiens during their development in Africa; the major migrations out of Africa to colonize the rest of the world were also dark-skinned.
+This accounts for the darker skin pigmentation of Homo sapiens during their development in Africa; the major migrations out of Africa to colonize the rest of the world were also dark-skinned.
 It is widely supposed that light skin pigmentation developed due to the importance of maintaining vitamin D3 production in the skin.
 Strong selective pressure would be expected for the evolution of light skin in areas of low UV radiation.